bbkane/bbkane.github.io/_posts/2018-09-05-Logging-in-Python.md

     """Set up basic logging to stderr and a log directory

     loggers: defaults to this module's logger and this module's package's logger
-    level: level to log your code (as defined by `loggers` parameter).
+    level: set log level for `loggers` (above parameter).
 Defaults to logging.INFO
-    global_level: change levels on logging not included in `loggers` (including 3rd party libaries).
-It defaults to logging.ERROR.
+    global_level: let log level for loggers in in `loggers` (like 3rd party libs) Defaults to logging.ERROR.
-    stream_level: change level of stderr logging specifically (so it can ignore more verbose logging going to a file)
+    stream_level: set log level of stderr specifically.
+Defaults to `level`'s value

     See `logging.Logger.manager.loggerDict` for a list of all loggers
     """